glm729/code-examples/README.md

 ### Summary

 I typically work with R for statistics, Python for testing in my previous position, and Ruby for basic data handling and manipulation.
+Changes to my current role have resulted in most of my work being completed in JavaScript and Ruby, for user interface development and for data handling and manipulation.
 I have otherwise played around with R for things like recording timesheets, Python for things like implementations of the Syracuse and Euclid algorithms, and have used bash for cleaning input (and providing a bit of fancy output) for the youtube-dl program (just as a thought exercise, I guess).
 I've recently been playing around with Ruby a little bit, as well as using it a bit at work, and have uploaded some scripts for a couple of things, including Syracuse and Euclid implementations.
 Recently, I'm learning JavaScript at work for data handling and manipulation, and I find its syntax can parallel surprisingly with Ruby, which has helped me to pick up basic JS fairly quickly.

 In essence, I learned the basics of R when studying statstics, Python when studying mathematical modelling and when working at the CCG, and Ruby when